Weight Gain: It’s All About the Hormones!

 The Keto supplement makes the transition that much easier.
 If you do it without the supplement, expect to have low energy for 2 weeks.

-So as you are switching to a ketogenic diet and cutting the sugars and carbs out of your diet, you want to heal the gut with supplements like Restore, which goes in and mends the tight junctions in the gut, allowing the gut to then start producing the proper happy hormones like serotonin, GABA, and dopamine.
+So as you are switching to a ketogenic diet and cutting the sugars and carbs out of your diet, you want to heal the gut with supplements like Ion Gut Health, which goes in and mends the tight junctions in the gut, allowing the gut to then start producing the proper happy hormones like serotonin, GABA, and dopamine.

 As your body is doing this, cortisol levels will drop.